TanzeelSyed/DAA-168-Fall-2020/README.md

 ## Description ##
 This repository contains assignments and project submitted to DAA course offered in Fall 2020 at PafKiet.

-ALL 3 SOLUTIONS/CODE OF N-QUEEN PROBLEM ARE IN ONE FILE(.js) AND UPLOADED TO ALL 3 FOLDERS (Assignment_1,Phase 1,Final Phase)
+ALL 3 SOLUTIONS/CODE OF N-QUEEN PROBLEM ARE IN ONE FILE(.js) AND UPLOADED TO ALL 3 FOLDERS (Assignment_1,Phase_1,Phase_Final)